CarlAreDHopen-eaton/VaoClientApp/README.md

 # VaoClientApp
-This ia basic demo application that is using the VAO REST API to communicate with the VMS System.
+This ia basic demo application that is using the VAO REST API (https://vao.docs.apiary.io) to communicate with the VMS System.
 The application allows the user to select cameras and view the video by using a VLC video control.

 ![image](https://user-images.githubusercontent.com/14876765/183926833-c04a4de7-0645-48f9-aaac-410551fef2dd.png)

+# Current Features
+- Secure and Insecure connections
+- Camera Selection
+- Camera Pan/Til
+- Video Streaming

 # Build
 Built using Visual Studio 2019